THE READER AND THE TEXT: THEORIES AND COMPLICATIONS

-The problem is that this is an observation based on his background knowledge of Austen’s life rather than on the text, which in the description of Miss Bates directly and deliberately recalls the opening sentence of the novel:
+Now this is an observation based on his background knowledge of Austen’s life rather than on the text, which in the description of Miss Bates directly and deliberately recalls the opening sentence of the novel:

-Emma Woodhouse, handsome, clever, and rich …
+‘Emma Woodhouse, handsome, clever, and rich …’

 We walked on and circled the island.
 The river was dark and a bâteau mouche went by, all bright with lights, going fast and quiet up and out of sight under the bridge.
 Down the river was Notre Dame squatting against the night sky.
 We crossed to the left bank of the Seine by the wooden foot-bridge from the Quai de Bethune, and stopped on the bridge and looked down the river at Notre Dame.
 Standing on the bridge the island looked dark, the houses were high against the sky, and the trees were shadows.